Secondary Glazing Cost

 The number of windows that need to have secondary glazing installed can greatly affect the overall cost of the job.

-On average, the cost the install secondary glazing to four windows is around £1,230-£1,780 whereas the cost the install secondary glazing on fifteen windows is an average of £5,100-£5,900 for the total cost of the job.
+On average, the cost to install secondary glazing on four windows is around £1,230 to £1,780 whereas the cost to install secondary glazing on fifteen windows is an average of £5,100 to £5,900 for the total cost of the job.
 As you can see, the number of windows plays a huge part in the price that you should expect to pay for secondary glazing.

 Location in the UK

 Your location in the UK can also affect the cost that you are going to pay.
-Labour costs in London are around £20-£50 more per day, so the labour costs can add up for those living in and around London.
+Labour costs in London are around £20 to £50 more per day, so the labour costs can add up for those living in and around London.

 Type and Size of House